hayas1/relentless/README.md

 ```

 #### Run API for testing
-Optional: there is no API for testing, `relentless-http-dev-server` is provided.
+Optional: if there is no API for testing, `relentless-http-dev-server` is provided.
 ```sh
 cargo install --git https://github.com/hayas1/relentless relentless-http-dev-server relentless-http-dev-server